ZQuestClassic/zquestclassic.com/content/docs/2.55/index.md

 * The `SWP` button, *only available in Compact mode*, changes the bottom pane to work more similarly to the old small-mode pane, only displaying one set of: `4 warp return squares`, `item + stairs + green square + flags`, or `screen's enemies` at a time, with up/down arrows to cycle between these 3 panels.
 (This allows the text here to be larger and more readable, if you find it too small to read otherwise).
 * By right-clicking on the minimap, you can *zoom in* on it, making it much larger.
 While it is zoomed, any click that is not on the minimap will un-zoom, as will pressing `Esc`, or right-clicking again.<br/><img src="compact_zoomed_minimap.png" alt="Screenshot of the editor, with the minmap zoomed in, in compact mode." width="50%" height="50%"/>
 * In `Etc->Options`, you can change what fonts are used by various portions of the program.
 The default font is larger than it used to be, to improve readability.
 NOTE: Some older dialog windows will have overlapping text as a result of this, such sections need to be upgraded eventually to be able to handle variable font size, but just haven't been gotten to yet.

+### Quest Package Export
+Via `File->Export->Package`, you can now create a 'package', containing your own custom quest `.exe` and a folder containing everything it needs to run.
+Running this `.exe` can either run 'standalone' mode for your quest, or the new 'only' mode.
+'Only' mode allows you to select save files as normal, except *only your quest* can be played, automatically skipping quest file selection.

+### Test Mode
+Via `Quest->Test`, you can launch your quest in the player in a 'test' mode.
+This will spawn you on the screen currently being edited (the editor doesn't know what dmap to use, though it attempts to automatically figure it out for you.
+If it's wrong you may need to select the dmap manually).
+In this test launch, there is no save select screen- any action that would send you to the save screen just immediately re-loads the same test file.
+While in test mode, cheats are automatically enabled to maximum.
+Additionally, test mode can use a separate Init Data, to spawn with specific items.
+This mode is designed to make testing specific sections of your quest much easier.

 ### Drawing Modes
 Previously, you had to cycle through drawing modes one-by-one using the draw mode button in the upper-right.
 But now, you can simply right-click on the draw mode button to pop up a selector menu.<br/><img src="drawmode_rclick.png" alt="Screenshot of the drawing mode dropdown" width="50%" height="50%"/>